hmrc/partnership-identification/README.md

 ___
 Submits a registration request to the downstream Register API.
-This API is feature switched behind the `Use stub for submissions to DES` switch so it can be stubbed using the Register test endpoint described below.
+This API is feature switched behind the `Use stub for submissions to DES` switch so it can be stubbed using the Register test endpoint described in the TestREADME.

 ##### Request:
 Body: